 Visiting Dublin on a budget?

-Check out a free walking tour of Dublin, to get a perfect introduction to the city, exploring it as you crisscross through the different neighborhoods; spotting different restaurants and places to check out later.
+Check out a free walking tour in Dublin, to get a perfect introduction to the city, exploring it as you crisscross through the different neighborhoods; spotting different restaurants and places to check out later.

 When you buy the Dublin Pass, you’ll receive heavily discounted entrances to some of the city’s best 35+ attractions plus reservations on the hop-on-hop-off bus.